scottkurz/demo-devex/README.md

 ##### Hot testing

 1. Above the method `getAllPeople()`, delete the `@GET` annotation.

-Save the file.
+2. Save the file.
+Notice the console shows compilation was successful.

-2. In the console, press Enter to run tests.
+3. In the console, press Enter to run tests.
 Notice a test has an error.

-3. Above the method `getAllPeople()`, restore the `@GET` annotation.
+4. Above the method `getAllPeople()`, restore the `@GET` annotation.
 Save the file.

+5. Save the file.
+Notice the console shows compilation was successful.

-4. In the console, press Enter to run tests.
+6. In the console, press Enter to run tests.
 Notice the tests pass.

 ##### Hot debugging